bluesky-social/pds/README.md

 ✅ Federated app views (API service)

-✅ Federated data service (PDS hosting)
+✅ Federated data for self-hosters (PDS hosting)

 🟩 Federated moderation (labeling) (coming soon)

+🟩 Federated data for large service providers (coming soon)

 ### What should I know about running a PDS in the developer sandbox?